iterative/dvc.org/public/static/docs/command-reference/gc.md

 - If the cache/remote holds several versions of the same data, all except the current one will be deleted.
-- Use the `--all-branches` or `--all-tags` options to avoid collecting data referenced in the tips of all branches or in all tags, respectively.
+- Use the `--all-branches` or `--all-tags` options to avoid collecting data referenced in the tips of all branches or all tags, respectively.

 Unless the `--cloud` (`-c`) option is used, `dvc gc` does not remove data files from any remote.
 This means that any files collected from the local cache can be